-COME AS YOU ARE (BUT LEAVE THE LAND AS IT IS) VISITUTAH.COM/FOREVER PLAN YOUR VISIT GETTING TO GREAT SMOKY MOUNTAINS The beautiful Blue Ridge Parkway runs from Shenandoah National Park in Virginia to the southern entrance of Great Smoky Mountains National Park.
+GETTING TO GREAT SMOKY MOUNTAINS The beautiful Blue Ridge Parkway runs from Shenandoah National Park in Virginia to the southern entrance of Great Smoky Mountains National Park.
 U.S. 441, known in the park as Newfound Gap Road, is a high mountain road that cuts across the ridge near the center of the park, providing outstanding scenic views.
 Car: From the north, take I-40 from Knoxville, Tennessee (about 25 miles away), to TN 66 at exit 407, then U.S. 441 South to Gatlinburg, Tennessee.
 Drive two miles south on U.S. 441 to Park Headquarters and Sugarlands Visitor Center.
 Traffic along these U.S. highways is often choked with holiday and weekend travelers, causing delays of one or more hours.
 Consider using U.S. 321 from I-40 at exits 435 or 440 in Newport to avoid this congestion.
 From the south, take U.S. 441 North to Cherokee, North Carolina, then drive two miles north on U.S. 441 to Oconaluftee Visitor Center.
 From the west, take U.S. 129 South to Maryville, Tennessee, then take U.S. 321 North to Townsend, Tennessee, and then on to the park's west entrance.
 Drive west about seven miles through the park to Cades Cove.
 From the east, take I-40 West from Asheville, North Carolina (about 40 miles away), to U.S. 19, then U.S. 441 to the park's southern entrance near Cherokee, North Carolina.
 Or, you may take the Foothills Parkway from I-40 at exit 443, then U.S. 321 into Gatlinburg and the Park Headquarters and Sugarlands Visitor Center.

-Air: McGhee-Tyson Airport (TYS), the nearest major airport to the park, is located 45 miles west of Gatlinburg, between Knoxville and Alcoa, TN.
-The Asheville Airport is south of Asheville, NC, and about 60 miles east of the park.
-The Gatlinburg-Pigeon Forge Aviation Center (GKT) is located 12 miles north of the park in Sevierville, TN and serves private aircraft.
+Air: McGhee-Tyson Airport (TYS), the nearest major airport to the park, is located 45 miles west of Gatlinburg, between Knoxville and Alcoa, Tennessee.
+The Asheville Airport is south of Asheville, North Carolina, and about 60 miles east of the park.
+The Gatlinburg-Pigeon Forge Aviation Center (GKT) is located 12 miles north of the park in Sevierville, Tennessee and serves private aircraft.
 Bus: There is no public bus service to the park.
 However, Rocky Top Tours in Gatlinburg provides bus tours of the park and operates shuttle service from McGhee-Tyson and Sevierville Airports to Gatlinburg.
 Train: Amtrak service is not available to the area.
-The nearest rail station is 115 miles southeast in Greenville, SC.
+The nearest rail station is 115 miles southeast in Greenville, S.C.
 GETTING AROUND THE PARK Travel through the park by automobile, by bicycle or on foot.
-The city of Gatlinburg's trolley service operates a daily National Park line, or "tan" line, June through October.
-The service runs between downtown Gatlinburg and Sugarlands Visitor Center, Laurel Falls Trail and Elkmont Campground at minimal DISCOVER TENNESSEE'S Award - Winning OUTDOOR FAMILY PARK
+The city of Gatlinburg's trolley service operates a daily shuttle, June through October, to three popular locations in the park.
+The service runs between